naman2304/notes/effective-java-3rd.md

 __Item 4 : Utility class should have a private constructor__

+A utility class with only static fields and static methods should never be instantiated.
+ - Attempting to enforce noninstantiability by making a class abstract does not work.
+The class can be subclassed and the subclass instantiated.
-A utility class with only static methods will never be instantiated.
-Make sure it's the case with a private constructor to prevent the construction of a useless object.
+ - Hence, create a private constructor to prevent the construction of a useless object.
+ - As a side effect, this idiom also prevents the class from being subclassed as all constructors must invoke a superclass constructor, explicitly or implicitly.

 Example :
 ```java